Alex has been an online sports and pop culture writer for five years. When he's not writing about sports, Alex is an aspiring screenwriter.

 After months of shows in empty arenas, WWE finally had a crowd… from a certain point of view.
 Yes, WWE debuted the Thunderdome.
 It’s kind of a cheap way to get fans back into arenas, but it’s safe, and it’s refreshing to hear reactions again.
 (Even it’s sometimes obvious they’ve been sweetened) Dominik Mysterio made an impressive debut against Seth Rollins.
 Drew McIntyre and Randy Orton had an impressive match without even using their finishers.
 Real life tragedy turned Sonya DeVille vs. Mandy Rose into a loser leaves town match.
 (If you don’t know what happened, I’d rather not talk about it.)
 The Fiend regained his Universal Title in a wild brawl against Braun Strowman.
 However, he was just borrowing it.
 Because the real news of the night was the return of Roman Reigns, who turned heel and became one of the best things in WWE.
 Most matches were at least good, and there were no major stinkers.
 But this is still a show that would likely get forgotten shortly after watching.

-In 2016, Survivor Series went from redheaded stepchild of the big four.
+In 2016, Survivor Series became the redheaded stepchild of the big four.
 But it has felt like declining returns ever since.
 The Smackdown vs. Raw Survivor Series match did nothing wrong, but the brand warfare theme has been diluted.
 The women’s match was worse and turned into a borderline comedy match.
 There was still more good than bad on this show.
 Even if we had seen it several times already, Sasha vs. Asuka was pretty good – these are women who can deliver.
 New Day vs. Street Profits was also a winner.
 And even though Roman and Drew had a few matches in 2019, their showdown at Survivor Series topped them all.
 The main event of the evening was the retirement ceremony for the Undertaker.
 Yeah, it was weird that several legends made entrances for no reason.
-However, this was still a good retirement for one of the most important wrestlers in WWE History.
+However, this was still a good retirement for one of the most important wrestlers in WWE history.

 The build for WWE’s biggest show of the year coincided with the inevitable shutdown.
 I may rate this show a little generously, but I respect WWE’s ability to make lemonade out of the lemons they were given.
 They even went so far as to make “I wasn’t at Wrestlemania” shirts and cleverly acknowledged the situation in the video package.
 Plus, we still needed entertainment in that tough time.
 Split over two nights, Wrestlemania was the first show with no crowd.
 Even if I admire the heart, this show had a lot of fluff and padding.
 Despite a memorable ending, Orton and Edge’s Last Man Standing match was surprisingly dull.
 Otis’s victory over Ziggler was an emotional highlight, even if it wasn’t a mat classic.
 The women’s 5-way was more entertaining for Bayley roasting the commentary team but still decent.

 The two world title matches weren’t exactly mat classics but seeing the right guys win made them feel-good moments.
 (Brock has been MIA since.
 I get the feeling that when he was told to social distance, he just thought “Done and done”.)
 Becky Lynch defended her title in her swan song match before becoming a mommy.
 Rhea vs. Charlotte was good, but it was irksome to see Rhea fed to Charlotte in what should have been Rhea’s star-making moment.
 Considering Charlotte was out most of the year, it’s a good thing WWE got behind that promising newcomer.
 The real highlight was the movie matches.
 Let’s be honest: Cena vs. the Fiend and Taker vs. AJ probably would have been only okay as regular matches.
 But The Fiend regained his mojo against Cena in one of the most weirdly entertaining “matches” of the year.
 The match saw many eras and alternate realities of Cena.
-The Undertaker (hopefully) had his swan song in what felt more like an actual match.
+The Undertaker had his swan song in what felt more like an actual match.
 Boneyard and Firefly Funhouse were the kind of silly lighthearted entertainment that made me feel good at a time we all needed it.

 Hell in a Cell